 On the basis of studies about the cost of wind energy production in Viet Nam, the project advised the Vietnamese Ministry of Industry and Trade on raising feed-in tariffs for wind energy to improve the conditions for investment in this area.

-Wind measurement data were collected and published in the World Bank Open Data Platform to facilitate planning processes for scaling up wind energy.
-In addition, the project has drawn up and published a set of guidelines for developing and financing wind energy projects in Viet Nam.
+Wind measurement campaigns were conducted at ten locations to determine the potential wind resources and identify areas for project development.
+The data collected was published in the World Bank Open Data Platform to facilitate planning processes for scaling up wind energy.
+In addition, the project also published guidelines for developing and financing wind energy projects in Viet Nam.

-It has enhanced expert knowledge about wind energy among project developers and banks through targeted training courses that were organised after conducting a needs analysis.
+It enhanced the stakeholder expertise about wind energy for a total of 570 project developers, decision-makers, banks and consulting firms in training courses that were organised following a needs analysis.
 Moreover, the project has assisted Vietnamese grid operators in integrating renewable energies into their grid infrastructure.

-The project is providing support for three joint research projects by Vietnamese and German research institutes that were initiated as a result of a specialist event organised by the project on the topic of wind energy.
+The project is providing support for three joint research projects by Vietnamese and German research institutes and gave the Vietnamese and German opportunities to form business partnerships through B2B events.